The Young Punch; Airman invents munitions tool

+So often people hear that innovation is the key to success, and one U.S. Airman is taking innovation to the next level with Joint Base Elmendorf-Richardson’s Arctic Spark Lab.

-U.S. Air Force Airman 1st Class Christopher Young, a 3rd Munitions Squadron support equipment maintenance crew chief, uses the 3D printing software in the Arctic Spark Lab at Joint Base Elmendorf-Richardson, Alaska, Aug.
-26, 2021.
-Young invented a tool called the Young Punch that helps maintainers safely and efficiently apply grease caps to their MHU-141 munitions trailers and 20MM Universal Ammunition Loading Systems.
-(U.S. Air Force photo by Senior Airman Jordan Smith)
+U.S. Air Force Airman 1st Class Christopher Young, a 3rd Munitions Squadron munitions support equipment maintenance crew chief, invented a grease cap applicator he calls the Young Punch, which is a tool that allows a smooth and damage-free application of grease caps on specific munitions support equipment, which have to be removed for annual inspections.

+One day, U.S. Air Force Tech.
+Sgt.
+Justin Crawford, the 3rd Munitions Squadron munitions support equipment maintenance production supervisor, brought Young to the Arctic Spark Lab as a way to inspire the young Airman to get involved and volunteer.

+“The idea came to mind when one day Tech.
+Sgt.
+Crawford brought me up to the Arctic Spark Lab to show me around and get me involved in volunteering,” said Young.
+“When we got to the lab he introduced me to Master Sgt.
+Michael Offenbacker, who was managing the lab at the time.
+He gave me a tour of the lab and as he was describing the 3D printer and the possibilities, I was in la-la land thinking about how I could use it to improve my work section.”

 |Date Taken: